14 CFR Part 21 defines three separate certifications: type, production, and airworthiness.

 - Remainder will prescribe specific test conditions (corners of flight envelope)

-- Multiple UA utilized to demonstrate hours
+- Multiple UA utilized to demonstrate hours (minimum of three)

 With 300+ days of flying weather a year, PACI can support Applicants seeking a Determination of Reliability (with third-party oversight) and our affiliated UAS DAR can assist in obtaining operating approval and permission to fly for the needed limitations.